-(d) (5 points) For each edge ij on the shadow contour, we have to build a polygon that forms one "side" of the shadow volume4.
-This polygon is formed by the two endpoints p_i and p_j of the edge, which are extended along rays from the light source x to points q_i, q_j at infinity.
+(5 points) For each edge ij on the shadow contour, we have to build a polygon that forms one "side" of the shadow volume4.
+This polygon is formed by the two endpoints p_i and p_j of the edge, which are extended along rays from the light source x to points \mathbf{q}i , \mathbf{q}j at infinity.
 Write a routine that computes the shadow polygon for a given edge, yielding four points in homogeneous coordinates.
 If you find it convenient, you can assume that Vec4 has a constructor that takes a Vec3 and a scalar as input (e.g., Vec4 u(v, 1), where u is a Vec3).
-As in part (c), you should assume a standard halfedge data structure, and must explicitly access any data you need to perform the computation.
+As in part (c), you should assume a standard halfedge data from Lecture 5: Spatial Transformations